FlorianKn/MovCap_Pub/README.md

 ## Export model to Android
 Run `python freezeModel.py` to freeze the model.
 Copy the generated `frozen_har.pb` into the asset folder of an android-studio project.
-To test the forzend model, run `python testFrozenModel.py`
+To test the frozen model, run `python testFrozenModel.py`

 Most important part can be seen below: